Timesheet approval has been around for years. Punch cards, clocking in and out, ID forms, paper forms, Excel — we’ve seen every variant.

-- Once you save, download, and email an Excel sheet to a timesheet approver or project manager, it’s impossible to gain access and fix mistakes in the same sheet.
+- Once you save, download, and email an Excel sheet to an approver or project manager, it’s impossible to gain access and fix mistakes in the same sheet.
 You have to send an additional email with the same updated attachment (usually documentX (1).pdf).

 - This results in what we call “inbox flooding.”
 The manager now has two emails with seemingly the same document.
 If multiple employees do this, the manager’s inbox is quickly flooded with messages, burying urgent emails under less important ones.